wptrainingteam/backing-up-your-wordpress-site/README.md

 *   Download all the files and folders that makeup your WordPress installation to this folder
 *   Teacher should verify the correct folders and files have been downloaded.

-**Create a backup of your site's database**: Following the steps as illustrated in the demonstration,  backup your site's database and save to the same folder created previously on your desktop.
+**Create a backup of your site's database:** Following the steps as illustrated in the demonstration,  backup your site's database and save to the same folder created previously on your desktop.

 ## Quiz